 He also focuses on minimally invasive treatments for primary and metastastic liver and kidney cancer including Yttrium-90 radioembolization, chemoembolization and thermal ablative therapies including state of the art microwave and cryoablation technologies.

-At Mount Sinai, Dr. Fischman has pioneered the transradial (TR) technique for access to the arterial system during oncologic liver interventions.
+At Mount Sinai, Dr. Fischman has pioneered the transradial (TR) technique for access to the arterial system during oncologic liver interventions and uterine embolization for fibroids.
 This minimally invasive technique allows for improved patient comfort, immediate ambulation, and faster discharge to home.

 Dr. Fischman has authored and co-authored numerous peer-reviewed publications and actively lectures around the country about new and innovative techniques for minimally invasive interventions.
 He is a member of the Alpha Omega Alpha Medical Honor Society, the Society of Interventional Radiology, Cardiovascular and Interventional Radiological Society of Europe, Radiologic Society of North America, American Roentgen Ray Society, Society of Cardiovascular Computed Tomography and the American College of Phlebology.
 He is board-certified by the American Board of Radiology in Diagnostic Radiology and Vascular and Interventional Radiology.

 Distinguished Educator Award - Teacher of the Year